An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian

 \subsection{Online Parameter Estimation of Nonlinear Systems with Only Partial Observations}

 Parameter estimation and model identification for complex nonlinear dynamical systems are crucial for effective state estimation, DA, and forecasting.
-In partially observed nonlinear systems, parameter and state estimation typically occur simultaneously, for which their solution often requires complicated approximations and expensive numerical methods.
-Nevertheless, the closed analytic formulas of the online nonlinear smoother \eqref{eq:onlinerecursive1}--\eqref{eq:onlinerecursive2} facilitate an efficient online parameter estimation scheme for the CGNS \eqref{eq:condgauss1}--\eqref{eq:condgauss2} for when only the time series of $\mathbf{x}$ is observed.
-In this section, we incorporate the adaptive online smoother into an expectation-maximization (EM) algorithm \cite{sundberg1974maximum, sundberg1976iterative, ghahramani1996parameter, ghahramani1998learning, moon1996expectation} to alternately estimate parameters and hidden states, employing closed analytic formulas for both estimations.
+In partially observed nonlinear systems, parameter and state estimation typically occur simultaneously, requiring a solution that often necessitates complicated approximations and expensive numerical methods.
+Nevertheless, the closed analytic formulae of the online nonlinear smoother \eqref{eq:onlinerecursive1}--\eqref{eq:onlinerecursive2} facilitate an efficient online parameter estimation scheme for the CGNS \eqref{eq:condgauss1}--\eqref{eq:condgauss2} for when only the time series of $\mathbf{x}$ is observed.
+In this section, we incorporate the adaptive online smoother into an expectation-maximization (EM) algorithm \cite{sundberg1976iterative, ghahramani1996parameter, ghahramani1998learning, moon1996expectation} to alternately estimate parameters and hidden states, employing closed analytic formulae for both estimations.